 Gather the ingredients.

-If you like, rim a cocktail glass with superfine sugar: Use a lemon wedge to wet the rim, then roll the edge in a small dish filled with superfine sugar.
+If you like, rim a cocktail glass with superfine sugar using the lemon wedge to wet the rim, then roll the edge in a small dish filled with the sugar.

-In a cocktail shaker filled with ice, pour the elderflower liqueur and pear vodka.
+In a cocktail shaker filled with ice, pour the pear vodka and elderflower liqueur.

 Strain into the prepared glass.